 For more info on recent and current filming in Cincinnati, check out the website of the Cincinnati Film Commission.

 When German immigrants brought their "Brezel" to America, the "B" somehow became a "P".

-While the traditional “Brezel” you’ll get in Germany is usually plain savoury, sprinkled simply with salt, the gourmet pretzel company Brezel in Over-the-Rhine offers all kinds of unusual flavours.
-For our third treat of the day, we had the choice between pizza, roasted garlic and cheddar, cinnamon sugar, strawberry and more…
+While the traditional "Brezel" you'll get in Germany is usually plain savoury, sprinkled simply with salt, the gourmet pretzel company Brezel in Over-the-Rhine offers all kinds of unusual flavours.
+For our third treat of the day, we got to choose between pizza, roasted garlic and cheddar, cinnamon sugar, strawberry and more…

 4. Stop: The Macaron Bar

 After a Belgium and a German treat, it was now time for something French.
 At the Macaron Bar, you can even take classes to learn how to make macarons yourself and while we were there, a macaron masterclass was just taking place in the open kitchen at the back end of the shop.